AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 ## TL;DR:

-QEMU mode in persistent mode is the fastest - if the stability is high enough.
+FRIDA mode and QEMU mode in persistent mode are the fastest - if persistent mode is possible and the stability is high enough.
-Otherwise, try RetroWrite, Dyninst, and if these fail, too, then try standard QEMU mode with `AFL_ENTRYPOINT` to where you need it.
+Otherwise, try Zafl, RetroWrite, Dyninst, and if these fail, too, then try standard FRIDA/QEMU mode with `AFL_ENTRYPOINT` to where you need it.

-If your target is a library, then use FRIDA mode.

 If your target is non-linux, then use unicorn_mode.